kris-nova/confconf/.github/ISSUE_TEMPLATE/involved.md

 ### Define your role(s)
 <!--
 There are 4 types of roles in the event.
 Please tell us which ones you are interested in.

+If you are interested in joining a group, let us know!

 -->

 - [ ] (Veteran)  speaker or technologist